As more people are being ordered back to the office, dog owners face a new challenge: helping their dogs adjust to a sudden change in daily life.

-To ease that transition, there are several steps you can take now to get your dog ready to be home alone.
+To ease that transition, you can take several steps now to prepare your dog for being home alone.

 Re-establish your routine

-If, however, you adopted a dog or puppy during your time at home and this will be new to them, so you need to create a routine.
+However, if you adopt a dog or puppy during your time at home and this is new to them, you need to create a routine.

-Sure your dogs enjoyed having you home 24/7, but, seriously, having you around all the time infringed on their precious sleep time.
-They’re ready to spend a little time home alone.
+Sure, your dogs enjoyed having you home 24/7, but seriously, having you around infringed on their precious sleep time.
+They might be ready to spend a little time at home alone.

 Create a safe dog home alone space